conwetlab/WMarket/doc/user-guide.rst

 Users Guide
 -----------

+WMarket is a software that eases the users the process of looking for the best offering in different Stores since it aggregates them and all their offerings so users can find what they need more easily.

 The users guide is divided into two parts: one related to consumers (users interested in acquiring offerings) and another one related to providers (users interested in acquiring and publishing offerings).